oconnor663/jacko.io/blog/safety_and_soundness.md

 code](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=2546a5a170867d564e26ca01edd03b80).
 In other words, `foo3` is *unsound*.

-To make matters worse, we could add a bit of indirection:
+We can make the problem worse by adding some indirection:

 ```rust
 fn foo4(index: usize) -> u8 {